CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 By default a_put uses standard bucket and object names that depend on username, project and the location of the data to be uploaded.
 Data that locates in:

-*    a) $WRKDIR (Taito) is uploaded to bucker: _project_Number_username_-WRKDIR
+*    a) $WRKDIR (Taito) is uploaded to bucket: _username_projectNumber_-taito-WRKDIR
-*    b) $SCRATCH (Puhti) is uploaded to bucket: _projectNumber_-SCRATCH
+*    b) $SCRATCH (Puhti) is uploaded to bucket: _projectNumber_-puhti-SCRATCH
-*    c) $PROJAPPL (Puhti) is uploaded to bucket: _projectNumber_-PROJAPPL
+*    c) $PROJAPPL (Puhti) is uploaded to bucket: _projectNumber_-puhti-PROJAPPL
-*    b) $HOME is uploaded to: _username-projectNumber_-HOME
-*    c) in other cases the data is uploaded to: _username-projectNumber_-MISC
+*    d) in other cases the data is uploaded to: _username-projectNumber_-MISC

-For example, for user _kkayttaj_, belonging to project _12345_, data locating in HOME directory will be uploaded to bucket: _kkayttaj-12345-HOME_.
+For example, for user _kkayttaj_, belonging to project _12345_, data locating in HOME directory will be uploaded to bucket: _kkayttaj-12345-MISC_.

 If you wish to use other than the standard bucket, you can define a bucket name with option _-b_ or
 _--bucket_.

 The compressed dataset will be stored as one object.
 By default, the object name depends on the file name and location.
-The logic used here is such that the possible subdirectory path in Puhti or Taito is included in the object name, e.g. a file called *test_1.txt* in $WRKDIR can be stored with commands:
+The logic used here is such that the possible subdirectory path in Puhti or Taito is included in the object name, e.g. a file called *test_1.txt* in $WRKDIR in Taito can be stored with commands:

 ```text
 cd $WRKDIR
 a_put test_1.txt
 ```

-In this case the file is stored to bucket: _kkayttaj-12345-WRKDIR_ as object: *test_1.txt.zst*
+In this case the file is stored to bucket: _kkayttaj-12345-taito-WRKDIR_ as object: *test_1.txt.zst*

 If you have another file called *test_1.txt* that locates in _$WRKDIR/project2/sample3_